onehippo/hippo-demo-spa-integration/README.md

-# hippo-addon-spa-integration

-Hippo SPA Integration Demo
+# SPA++ Integration Demo Project for Hippo CMS and BloomReach Experience

 Provides a seamless SPA++ integration demo for Hippo CMS and BloomReach Experience.
 For details on SPA++, see [SPA++ for Seamless SPA Integration Experiences](https://www.onehippo.org/library/concepts/spa-plus/introduction.html).